 This course is an integrated study of the basic concepts, principles, and laws underlying physical phenomena and processes.
-Energy will be the unifying theme in treating mechanics, thermodynamics, and oscilla-
+Energy will be the unifying theme in treating mechanics, thermodynamics, and oscillations.
+This is the first semester of a year long course in general college physics.
+May not be repeated.
+LR

 TRANSFER: UC; CSU Gen. Ed.
-Area B1, B3; IGETC Area 5A, 5C; C-ID PHYS 105
+Area B1, B3; IGETC Area 5A, 5C;

+C-ID PHYS 105